2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/api-typed/data/index.md

 # Typed Data aka `ITypedItem`

-In 2sxc 16 we introduced a new way to work with data, which is much more strongly typed.
+In 2sxc 16 we introduced a new way to work with data, which is much more strong-typed.
 The objects you will then work with are either

 1. `ITypedItem` which is a wrapper around an `IEntity`